 There are several ways to harness an online presence that can breathe new life into the bottom line.
 Here is a small sampling of other possibilities the nursery owner might have explored:

-- Online consultations: share expert, personalized advice for a fee via phone or chat.
+- Online consultations: share expert, personalized advice for a fee via phone, chat, email, or video calls.

 - Affiliate marketing: sell gardening-related products on the website through the Amazon Associates program or some other affiliate marketing provider.

 - Online store: develop a unique line of products and sell them online.
 It could be something as simple as a mug that says “I love to garden” or something as complex as a custom fertilizer mix.